near/docs/docs/validator/delegation.md

 <blockquote class="warning">
     <strong>Heads up</strong><br><br>
-    The example above set the pre-paid gas to 200000000000000 Yocto, as near-cli default allocation was too low.
+    In the example above the pre-paid gas parameter is set to 200000000000000 Yocto, as near-cli default allocation is too low.
 </blockquote>

 ### c.
 Measure the rewards
 Since NEAR automatically re-stakes every staking pool rewards, you have to update your staked balance to know the amount of tokens you earned with your validator.